 Feds: Man charged in Minnesota stabbing was in US illegally

-MINNEAPOLIS (AP) — A man accused of fatally stabbing his ex-girlfriend in Minnesota before slashing his own throat re-entered the U.S. illegally after being deported in 2012, federal authorities said Wednesday.
+SHAKOPEE, Minn.
+(AP) — Federal officials say a man accused of fatally stabbing his ex-girlfriend in Minnesota before slashing his own throat entered the U.S. illegally after being deported in 2012.

-Fraider Diaz-Carbajal, 35, was charged Monday with second-degree murder in the Aug.
-12 death of Enedelia Perez Garcia, 27, who died in his apartment in the Minneapolis suburb of Shakopee.
-Authorities said she suffered multiple stab wounds all over her body.
+Thirty-five-year-old Fraider Diaz-Carbajal was charged Monday with second-degree murder in the Aug.
+12 death of 27-year-old Enedelia Perez Garcia in his apartment in the Minneapolis suburb of Shakopee.
+Authorities say she suffered multiple stab wounds all over her body.

-Diaz-Carbajal was initially hospitalized in critical condition, then booked into jail Monday.
-Bail was set at $1.5 million.
+Diaz-Carbajal was initially hospitalized, then booked into jail Monday.
+Bail is set at $1.5 million.

-U.S. Immigration and Customs Enforcement spokesman Shawn Neudauer told The Associated Press on Wednesday that Diaz-Carbajal was deported to Mexico in December 2012 because he had entered the country illegally, then racked up a criminal record that included three drunken-driving convictions and one for domestic assault.
-The spokesman said Diaz-Carbajal sometime later entered the country illegally again, and that that’s a felony punishable by up to 20 years in prison.
+Immigration and Customs Enforcement spokesman Shawn Neudauer tells the Star Tribune Diaz-Carbajal was deported to Mexico in 2012 because of three drunken-driving convictions and one for domestic assault.
+He says Diaz-Carbajal later re-entered the country illegally.